 An image from the Hubble Space Telescope shows galaxy M91, a narrow spiral galaxy in the constellation Coma pyreneesis.
 It is relatively close to us, 55 million light-years away, and is part of our Local Supercluster.

-M stands for Messier in his name, after the French astronomer Charles Messier who was famous for cataloging the astronomical objects he produced in the seventies and eighties of the eighteenth century, according to Digitartlends.
+M stands for Messier in his name, following the French astronomer Charles Messier who was famous for cataloging the astronomical objects he produced in the seventies and eighties of the eighteenth century, according to Digitartlends.

 Astronomers still use the names of the objects he cataloged, from M1 to M110 to this day.

-While it is undoubtedly a beautiful galaxy and shows the classic strip or bright region of dust and gas at its center where stars are formed, Hubble spotted this particular galaxy to learn about the monstrous black hole at its center.
+While it is undoubtedly a beautiful galaxy and shows the classic strip or bright region of dust and gas at its center where stars are formed, Hubble spotted this particular galaxy to learn regarding the monstrous black hole at its center.

 Like nearly all galaxies including the Milky Way, M91 has a supermassive black hole at its core.